tarnover/mcp-sysoperator/README.md

 4. Add the schema definition in `common/types.ts`
 5. Rebuild with `npm run build`

+### ⚠️ Disclaimer

+SysOperator is currently in active development and undergoing extensive testing.
+It is not recommended for use in production environments at this time.
+The software may experience breaking changes, incomplete features, or unexpected behavior.

+**Use at your own risk.**

 ## License

 MIT License - See [LICENSE](LICENSE) for details